InsureMO/rainbow-o23/o23-n6/README.md

 - All properties are relative paths, calculated relative to their parent node.
 Therefore, within a loop, only the values of each element can be accessed.

+> According to [Issue 7067](https://github.com/typeorm/typeorm/issues/7067) of TypeORM, when the database field type is Decimal,
+> it's not possible to specify that it should be parsed as a JavaScript Number type when converting to JSON (even if you can tolerate the
+> precision issue).
+Therefore, if your data is directly retrieved from the database and the values in the JSON are strings instead of numbers
+> due to the Decimal issue, you can change the value retrieval logic to start with `$.num.`.
+The printing engine will automatically convert it
+> to a Number and output it to Excel.
+For example, if it was originally `$amount`, you can specify `$.num.amount`.

 #### Output

 ```csv